zack-test-org/git-xargs/slack-inviter/README.md

 be [undocumented](https://stackoverflow.com/a/36114710/2308858).
 It requires [getting a Legacy Slack Token]( https://api.slack.com/custom-integrations/legacy-tokens).

-We automatically add the user to all public channels in the community Slack workspace.
+The script queries Slack for all public, non-archived channels and adds the user to those channels by default.

 ## Usage